Circular Section Calculator

 The plastic modulus, for flexural bending around a given axis, is given by the general formula:

 where , the distance of the centroid of the compressive area from the plastic neutral axis and the respective distance of the centroid of the tensile area.

 For the case of a circular cross-section, the plastic neutral axis passes through centroid, as already mentioned, dividing the whole area into two equal parts.
 The compressive area would be a semicircle, with area .
 Its centroid lies at a distance equal to , from the axis (check our centroids table for reference).
 Due to symmetry, the same applies for the tensile area, too.
 Therefore, the plastic section modulus, of the circular section, is found like this:

 Radius of gyration

-where I the moment of inertia of the cross-section about the same axis and A its area.
+where I the moment of inertia of the cross-section around the same axis and A its area.
 The dimensions of radius of gyration are .
 It describes how far from centroid the area is distributed.
 Small radius indicates a more compact cross-section.
-For a circular section substitution to the above expression gives the following radius of gyration, about any axis:
+For a circular section, substitution to the above expression gives the following radius of gyration, around any axis, through center:

 Circle is the shape with minimum radius of gyration, compared to any other section with the same area A.

 The following table, includes the formulas, one can use to calculate the main mechanical properties of the circular section.